ericsink/SQLitePCL.raw/README.md

 There are some more tests I want to write.
 There are some platform configurations I still want to support.

 Look in todo.txt for an informal working list of tasks pending.
+This file is not always kept terribly current.  :-)

 ## How do I build this?